 Custom LLM Providers

-CMDOP supports custom LLM providers — any OpenAI-compatible API endpoint can be used for chat completions alongside the default cmdop provider.
-Add providers via Desktop Settings → Providers or CLI cmdop provider add, switch between them, and CMDOP routes chat through your chosen provider while keeping search, vision, and CDN on the cmdop model router.
+CMDOP supports custom LLM providers — any OpenAI-compatible API endpoint can be used for chat completions alongside the default cmdop provider, whose chat goes through the cmdop model gateway.
+Add providers via Desktop Settings → Providers or CLI cmdop provider add, then switch between them.
+With a custom provider active, chat goes straight to your endpoint with your key; vision / OCR is gateway-only, so it returns a clear error rather than falling back.

 Use any OpenAI-compatible AI provider for chat completions.